 Loving and giving unconditionally don’t come with strings attached.
 This includes the gifts what we give our children.

-The gifts that Nicholas gave were not based on the girls’ behavior, and the gifts that we give our kids are not based on their behavior.
+The gifts that Nicholas gave were not based on the girls’ behavior, and the gifts that we give our kids are not based on their behavior either.

 We don’t want to raise entitled kids, but we do want them to know that we give them gifts because we love them, not because they earn them.
-Or not because we expect anything in return.
+We do not give because we expect anything in return.

 God doesn’t give us His love because we earn it or deserve it, but He gives it unconditionally.
 The same goes for our gift giving.